zprpic/react-posts/README.md

 ## 5.9.2021.
 8:39 - Task completed

-### 14 Investigate and recognize code necessary to refactor + add try/catch blocks(error) handling to useFetch hooks
+### 14 Investigate and recognize code necessary to refactor

+- searchBar is repetitive. make the return statement of PostList messy. attempt to turn it into a separate util function.
+- add try/catch blocks and error handling to useFetch functions
+- useFetch functions are repetitive... can all be turned into one (1) useFetch function?